Creative Director, Founder

 Peter Culley believes in the importance of keeping ties with academic settings and most recently taught with Jessie Gemmer for the Corcoran School of Art and Design at George Washington University in Washington D.C. for the Exhibition Design masters course.
 He developed the ongoing ‘Across Spatial Boundaries’ lecture series for Ravensbourne University in London (2020), has been thesis instructor for the University of Southern California’s Master of Landscape Architecture + Urbanism graduate program (2016-17); Professor of Practice at Woodbury School of Architecture, Burbank, CA (2012-2016); and diploma tutor in the masters program at the Bartlett, University College London (2005-2008).

-He is a UK registered architect (ARB), associate AIA member in US, serves on the UK’s RIBA Visiting Board for Architecture School Accreditation, is an external examiner for University of Westminster and is trained as a Passive House consultant.
+He is a UK registered architect (ARB), chartered member of the RIBA, international associate AIA member in US, serves on the UK’s RIBA Visiting Board for Architecture School Accreditation, is an external examiner for University of Westminster and is trained as a Passive House consultant.